Luke035/musictext_app/README.md

-# musictext_app
+# MUSICTEXT Android Application

-MUSICTEXT ANDROID application
+This application provides the mobile interface to the MUSICTEXT web service, the user can ask for music suggestions based on its preferences and current context